 Robert is a nursing home resident and has never been married.
 Staff assumes that Robert is gay because he never talks about women and has men friends visit him.
 One day, Robert’s roommate accuses Robert of touching him sexually and wants him out of the room.
 Staff responds by being suspicious of Robert and having him on a 15 minute witch.

-- Project Visibility, Boulder County Aging Services, 2002.
+- Project Visibility, Boulder County Aging Services, 2002

 Safe Space

 We began our presentations at Northwood by inviting participants to agree that while we were together, the room we were all sharing would be a Safe Space.
 We often posted the internationally recognized symbol for “Straight Ally/ies of the LGBT Community”, a pink triangle surrounded by a green circle, on the door.
 The term comes from educators who sought to make schools and colleges safer for LGBT young people.